-What can you, dear Pilgrim in Christ, learn from these simple words, spoken by a fellow pilgrim reflecting on the day of recollection held Saturday, March 9?
+As we prepare for the upcoming day of recollection on Saturday, March 11, what can you, dear Pilgrim in Christ, learn from these simple words, spoken by a fellow pilgrim reflecting on the day of recollection held last year?

 - It was a helpful day [of recollection] for many reasons.